everactive/network-manager/docs/reference/snap-configuration/debug.md

  * **false (default):** Disable logging debug information

-Changing the **debug** configuration option has an immediate effect as network-manager service restarts just after setting the new value.
+Changing the **debug** configuration option has an immediate effect as the network-manager service restarts just after setting the new value.

 **Example:** Enable debug feature